onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Infinity is ours - all we have to do is not fuck it up!
-Infinity is on the event horizon of existence - the question is do we want it badly enough
+Infinity is on the event horizon of existence - the question is do we want it badly enough you know what infinity is, right? it's like... a lot! a heck of alot!

 have a shot of me with tin foil - not just a hat but my entire head with a hole to breathe - we need a system in which we wouldn't need a CIA - in the very far future